-Efficacy and Safety of Intramuscular PDA-002 in Subjects Who Have Diabetic Foot Ulcer With and Without Peripheral Arterial Disease
+Efficacy and Safety of Intramuscular PDA-002 in Subjects With Diabetic Foot Ulcer With and Without PAD.
+(DFU-002)

-A Phase 2 Multicenter, Randomized, Doubleblind, Placebo-Controlled, Dose Range Finding Study to Evaluate the Efficacy and Safety of Intramuscular Injection of Human Placenta-derived Cells (Pda-002) in Subjects Who Have Diabetic Foot Ulcer With Peripheral Arterial Disease
+A Phase 2 Multicenter, Randomized, Double-Blind, Placebo-Controlled, Dose Range Finding Study to Evaluate the Efficacy and Safety of Intramuscular Injection of Human Placenta-Derived Cells (PDA-002) in Subjects With Diabetic Foot Ulcer With and Without Peripheral Arterial Disease.

 Study Overview